Relfirm/Relfirm.github.io/games/Contrivance/README.md

 ## Description
 A platformer game

-Currently a work in progress, this project consists of 10 levels with interesting features, including moving enemies, saws and shooters.
+This project consists of 12 levels with interesting features, including moving enemies, saws and shooters.
 I hope you enjoy this game!

 ## Instructions
 Play the game here: